WuphonsReach/ffiv-crafting-macros/Level62CraftingMacros.md

 # Level 62

 At level 62, you gain "[Careful Synthesis](https://ffxiv.consolegameswiki.com/wiki/Careful_Synthesis)".

-This shaves off one synthesis step from the "L54/D75 CP286 10.7MM" macro in exchange for one more "Basic Touch".
+What I've found in the level 60s is that you need your Craftsmanship to be around 1000 with level 61 crafting gear.
+That can be a difficult number to hit unless you meld for Craftsmanship instead of Control.
+Which means that obtaining a 100% HQ rate from NQ inputs is going to be very difficult.

+The crafted level 63 or 65 gear will be needed before you can progress past the mid-60s recipes.

 - [Level 62](#level-62)
   - [L62/D55 CP333 6.7x](#l62d55-cp333-67x)